Millennials Strike Again: Are Your Cleaners Out?

 Unlike their predecessors who cared more about potency and tradition than ingredients, millennials are concerned about the safety of ingredients in household cleaning products as much as efficacy.
 For them, they can have both.
-They aren’t sold on the notion that harsh chemicals clean better than non-toxic ingredients and are willing to spend more to ensure they aren’t exposing themselves, their families and their pets to potentially harmful products.
-That’s not all.
-Millennials often shun personal contact with chemicals and desire to keep them out of the environment as well.
+They aren’t sold on the notion that conventional cleaners perform better and are willing to spend more to ensure they aren’t exposing themselves, their families and their pets to potentially averse affects.
+That’s not all, Millennials often avoid contact with conventional cleaners and desire to keep them out of the environment as well.
 They actively seek out brands that are environmentally-driven.

 Nielsen can back up these claims with actual sales data, finding Clean Label Product sales increased 4.3 percent in the past year.
 Among the most valued household care claims that consumers say matter most is “non-toxic”.
 EverydayFamily.com’s What Do Millennial Moms Want? says millennial moms want to avoid potentially harmful chemicals first and foremost.